Includes the following topics:

 Diane Laloge, The Peak

-Rick Scott performs for all ages, family matinees and concerts for Big Folks, festivals, folk clubs, choirs, house concerts and inspirational musical keynotes.
-He appears solo and, new in 2017, with young keyboard ace Nico Rhodes in the duo show 'Roots & Grooves."
-For bookings please contact Valley Hennell at firstname.lastname@example.org.
+Inducted in the BC Entertainment Hall of Fame in 2019, Rick Scott performs for all ages, family matinees and concerts for Big Folks, festivals, folk clubs, choirs, house concerts and inspirational musical keynotes.
+He appears solo and with young keyboard ace Nico Rhodes in the duo show 'Roots & Grooves."
+For Rick solo bookings please contact Valley Hennell at firstname.lastname@example.org.

-Rick and Nico offer ROOTS & GROOVES concerts for Big Folks and family concerts as a duo.
-For Rick and Nico bookings please contact Margot Holmes at Caline Artists International 1-800-539-8558 email@example.com http://www.caline.com/index.php?p=2_36_Roots-Grooves.
+"Fabulous musiciand and wonderful entertainers" - Rick and Nico offer ROOTS & GROOVES concerts for Big Folks and MUSIC & LAUGHTER concerts for children and families.
+For Rick and Nico bookings please contact Margot Holmes at Caline Artists International 1-800-539-8558 email@example.com

 Rick’s eight children’s recordings, produced by Valley Hennell on their own independent Jester Records label, have sold over 100,000 copies with kudos including three Juno nominations and NAPPA Gold, Parents’ Choice, Family Choice, Children’s Music Web, Western Canadian and Canadian Folk Music Awards.
 Rogue Folk says, “His gift for enriching and healing the human spirit will not soon be forgotten.”